Turbocharger and Supercharger and Naturally aspirated

 Centrifugal Supercharger

 It has an impeller just like a rotator which spins at high speed (50,000 to 60,000 rpm) and sucks the air into the compressor housing.
 Due to the centrifugal force, the air inside the impeller hub radiates outwards with low pressure and high speed.
-A diffuser that surrounds the impeller converts the high-speed, low-pressure air into low-speed and high-pressure air, the density of air increases.
+A diffuser that surrounds the impeller converts the high-speed, low-pressure air into low-speed and high-pressure air and the density of air increases.
 This creates more power burning more fuel with a higher level of combustion.

 Advantages: